hoodiehq/hoodie/docs/guides/configuration.rst

 Configuration
 =============

-Your Hoodie backend can be configured using default options that are part of your repository as well as using hidden files, CLI arguments and environment variables.
+Your Hoodie back-end can be configured using default options that are part of your repository as well as using hidden files, CLI arguments and environment variables.

 Options